|

 Davis L.Rev.
 195, 197; Dyer, California Beach Access: The Mexican Law

 and the Public Trust (1972) 2 Ecology L.Q.
 571.)
+FN16 For the history of the public

 trust doctrine, see generally Sax, The Public Trust Doctrine In